iceyrazor/iceys-linux-stuffs/README.md

     - calcurse

 # todo
+- deploy system folder? or just add keep/system directory to path. tis the question.
+    - probably will deploy.
 - make 3rd env so first is minimal????
 - add rest of files
-- make fully portable version?
+- make fully portable version, all pulled and compiled version bins for just devtools.
 - seperate installs into more scripts to have different steps in requirements. probably wont do this